sha1n/path-ethic/README.md

   - [Migrating Committed Data](#migrating-committed-data)

 # path-ethic
-`path-ethic` is a simple native [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) plugin that provides a CLI for `PATH` manipulations.
+`path-ethic` is a simple Zsh native [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) plugin that provides a CLI for `PATH` manipulations.
 It won't touch your existing `.zshrc`, `.zprofile` or any other shell environment configuration, but add on top of your existing environment.

+**Main Features**
+- quick and easy CLI based `PATH` management
+- named `PATH` presets
+- switch between two binary versions quickly
+- scripting friendly

 ## CLI Commands